Looking After Your Pet in the Summer Sun

 7 Tips to Keep Your Pet Cool

 Finally the summer sun has arrived!
-Luckily we have been enjoying some lovely sunshine across Ireland over the last few weeks and its set to continue.
+Luckily we have been enjoying some lovely sunshine across Ireland over the last few weeks and let's hope it continues.
 So while we are out enjoying the sun spare a thought for our 4 legged friends.
 Here are our top 7 tips to keep your pet cool and some advice should they overheat.

 - Cool & Breezy: Make sure your pet has access to a shaded, breezy place if outdoors.